HeardLibrary/digital-scholarship/script/codegraf/ees_project/index.md

 ## Creating the other plots

 After you have completed the first plot, you can reuse much of the code to create the other plots.
 The main differences will be in the particular summary data you are plotting and the type of plot you are using.
+See the "Specific requirements" section for the details of the other plots.

 Note that for the error bar plot, you will need to create four columns in the DataFrame: year, month, lower_deviation, and upper_deviation.
 The lower and upper deviations will need to be calculated by subtracting the mean minimum temperature from the mean temperature and the mean temperature from the mean maximum temperature, respectively.

 ----
-Revised: 2024-03-11
+Revised: 2024-03-18